Mesh convergence with examples

 From the above chart it is easy to notice that after a certain point, any significant increase in accuracy will “cost” enormous additional computing time.
 When I am asked to do a convergence check on mesh refinement those 2 charts are the real answer (you can easily change the mesh element size with node count if you like).
 Now you know the errors each mesh size gives and computing time it costs 🙂

 Time is also a factor to consider here.
 If you have 100 similar models to calculate increasing computing time 2 times will take A LOT of time… just something to consider.

-Notice that this chart is asymptomatically reaching to 0%… if you have made all the steps, described here, and your chart does not go toward 0 chances are you used too big elements.
+Notice that this chart is asymptomatically reaching 0%… if you have made all the steps, described here, and your chart does not go toward 0 chances are you used too big elements.
 Just know that if you are not sure it is wise to make one model with “extremely” small elements – you know… just in case.

 When you first do mesh convergence you will realize, that to have a great accuracy computing time will be significant.
 That is true, but you are not defenseless.
 Look at the similar shell below.
 Coarse mesh gives bad results for sure, but the very fine mesh takes a lot of time to compute.
-Knowing that the stability failure occurs at the bottom I have made a third model (on the right) that has very fine mesh where it is important, and coarse mesh where “nothing happens”.
+Knowing that the stability failure occurs at the bottom I have made a third model (on the right) that has a very fine mesh where it is important, and coarse mesh where “nothing happens”.

 This way I go the accurate outcome without incredible long computing time.
 Of course, there are limits, since you cannot be sure where failure will occur, etc. in some problems.
 Regardless it is always a good idea to make a coarse mesh, check when things will go south, and then refine the mesh in those “hot regions” rather than on the entire model.
 This does not work in all cases, but it works in some 🙂

 This is one of the topics I teach on my: free FEA essentials course.
 Subscribe below to get it!